wp-plugins/local-market-explorer/readme.txt

 5. Visit each of the API key links and get your API keys.
 After you put in each API key, the data will load for the corresponding modules.

 == Changelog ==

+= 1.0.3 =
+* Fixed issue with Zillow API where an undesired city could be loaded if the city name had a space in it
+* Changed "What's a Zestimate" to "What's a Zindex" in the disclaimer

 = 1.0.2 =
 * Fixed another bug with two links in Education.com module (specifically, cities with spaces and anything in California, Colorado, or Arizona)